• Join the Club!

 Just as knitting and frugal living are seeing a new popularity, so is home preserving.
 The things that our grandmothers did second nature have almost become lost arts.

-Our produce box has brought the experience all back to me.
-Over the last year I’ve made pomegranate jelly, several types of jam (cherry, plum, apricot), and pickles.
+Our CSA box has brought the experience back to me.
+Over the years I’ve made pomegranate jelly, several types of jam (cherry, plum, apricot), and Homemade Dill Pickles.

 5. Include it in your meal plan.